 My research interests include macroeconomics, monetary economics, and economic theory.
 Most of my recent work is on the consequences of modeling the monetary policy instrument as a liquid asset (quick summary: this changes everything).

-More broadly, I am interested in market frictions and in the way people respond to such frictions, economics of migration, economics of growth, international economics, long-view economic history, and cute ways to summarize complex models with simple index numbers.
+More broadly, I am interested in market frictions and in the way people respond to them, economics of migration, economics of growth, international economics, long-view economic history, and neat tricks with index numbers.